Louisville Bucket List for family fun in 2022

 Check ice skating off your Louisville bucket list in January!

 Bundle up and head southwest to Jefferson Memorial Forest!
 They have wonderful events or you can simply explore on your own.
-I follow the Wilderness Louisville and JMF Facebook pages to keep tabs on events, they have some virtual events planned.
+I follow the Wilderness Louisville and JMF Facebook pages to keep tabs on events.

 It may be cold, but the bare trees offer a great opportunity to experience nature in a whole new way.
 When you’re finished, warm up with some coffee or hot chocolate at one of these locally owned coffee shops!
-Why not make some cookies to share with your loves?
-Belmar Baked is hosting Valentine’s Day cookie decorating classes for kids and adults.
+If you’re hungry take a short drive down to Colonial Gardens to enjoy one of their yummy restaurants across from Iroquois Park.

 The Speed is very family-friendly.
-Depending on the age of your kids, you can probably get away with viewing a few “grown-up” exhibits before heading to Art Sparks*– an interactive, hands-on area especially popular with children. (*As we type this, Art Sparks is not open, we hope it opens again soon!)
+Depending on the age of your kids, you can probably get away with viewing a few “grown-up” exhibits before heading to Art Sparks*– an interactive, hands-on area especially popular with children (not currently open yet).

 Don’t miss the annual St. Parick’s Day Parade that is the Saturday before St. Patty’s day.
 It starts on Baxter Ave at Broadway and ends at Value Market off Bardstown Rd.
-The more “kid-friendly” section starts near Bardstown Rd.
-Keep tabs on their website for updates about 2021!
+The more “kid-friendly” section starts near Bardstown Rd. *This is scheduled for March 12, 2022 as of now.*

 One of the biggest events of the year is Thunder Over Louisville.
 If you have not check this off your Louisville bucket list, get to it!
-We hope that in 2021 some of the Kentucky Derby Festival can return safely.
+We hope that in 2022 some of the Kentucky Derby Festival can continue to run safely.

 I’m always surprised at how many people travel to Louisville to see it, while so many locals have never attended in person.